thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	08:21:42 PM 24 09 --> some error with following having username kriti.sanon143
 -	07:36:35 PM 24 09 --> some error with following having username shraddha.kapoor.sweet
 -	07:21:28 PM 24 09 --> posted with username realshrutihaasan
 -	07:20:59 PM 24 09 --> posted with username priyanka.chopra143